sfu-dhil/wphp-docs/source/titles.rst

 .. _title-field-genre:

 Genre
   Category into which the work falls.
-Descriptions of each genre in Explore Genres.
+Descriptions of each genre in `Explore Genres <https://dhil.lib.sfu.ca/wphp/genre/>`_.
 Selecting the genre will open produce a list of all titles in that genre.

 .. _title-field-sources:

 Sources
   List of sources consulted to populate the entry fields.
 Sources include the source name and ID.
 The source ID will vary according to the source, but will correspond to a unique identifier for the source consulted.
-For descriptions of sources, see Explore Sources.
+For descriptions of sources, see `Explore Sources <https://dhil.lib.sfu.ca/wphp/sources/>`_.
 Selecting the source name will open a page with information about that source and a list of titles that use that source.
 If the source ID is hyperlinked, selecting it will take you to the original source record.

 .. _title-field-shelfmarks: